Vr-K/Vr-K/README.md

 - 👋 Hi, I’m Veera
 - 🌍 I'm from Finland.
 It is so cold here.
 - 👀 I’m interested in a lot of stuff, but currently trying to get a hang of school again.
+Fan of python
 - 🌱 I’m currently learning coding in general.
-I can read very basic code, but heckity ding dang, I can't write any to save a life.
-- 💞️ I’m looking to collaborate on school related stuff for now.
-Maybe something more spicy later ;)
--   ~~For real though, I am here because of video games.
-I am sorry~~
-- 📫 Hit me up on Discord.
-My **secret** Discord.
-Secret friends will know it already 👍
+So far, I am a fan of python.
+Can read the very basics of C and C#
+- 📫 Contact me through my email Korkeamaki.Veera@student.lab.fi
 - 😄 Pronouns: Any/All
 - ⚡ Fun fact: Help I am being carried by a giant eagle to it's nest to be consumed fully by it's young.
 Finally, a purpose for my ailing meat mecha <3
 - <img src="https://uploads.dailydot.com/2024/07/graphic-design-is-my-passion-3.jpg?q=65&auto=format&w=1600" width="300" height="250">
-- Anyway, we can't be friends unless you agree on the following link [!IMPORTANTATE!](https://www.hankikoira.fi/koirarodut/cairnterrieri)
+- Anyway, maybe you would be interested in the following link [!IMPORTANTATE!](https://www.hankikoira.fi/koirarodut/cairnterrieri)

 <!---
     who are you?